PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 ### Jamf::Resource

-This abstract class is a subclass of JSON object, and represents a thing you can access via the API.
+This base class is a subclass of JSON object, and represents a thing you can access via the API.
 The code here handles the actual interaction with the API for all resources.
 Subclasses of Jamf::Resource must define the constants RSRC_VERSION (e.g. 'v1') and RSRC_PATH (e.g. 'buildings') which are used together to create the URI path to the resource.

 Jamf::Resource is never subclassed directly.
-Instead, it has two subclasses that are themselves abstract, representing the two kinds of resources:
+Instead, it has two subclasses that are themselves base classes, representing the two kinds of resources:

 ### Jamf::SingletonResource

-This abstract class represents API resources that are single, persistent sets of values on the server, usually various preferences, settings or static data.
+This base class represents API resources that are single, persistent sets of values on the server, usually various preferences, settings or static data.
 These resources can only be read and perhaps updated, never created or deleted.
 There is really only one 'instance' of these classes, and When accessed via ruby-jss, they are cached locally to minimize server access, but can be refreshed as needed.
 Examples include enrollment and reenrollment settings, app store country codes, and timezone data.

 ### Jamf::CollectionResource

-This abstract class represents API resources that are 'collections' - groups of individual objects that have id numbers and can be listed in various ways.
+This base class represents API resources that are 'collections' - groups of individual objects that have id numbers and can be listed in various ways.
 Instances of the class represent those individual objects.
 Shared code for dealing with collections as a whole (listing, filtering, searching, fetching, creating, etc) is defined here.

 ### MixIns